Which knitting wool is best for beginners?Published on January 31, 2019 By Serena 5 min read

 Rowan Big Wool

 Rowan is one of the best-known and most popular knitting brands, renowned for the high quality of its yarns.
 It is a bit of a price jump compared to the other yarns here, yet being 100% merino wool makes Rowan Big Wool a lovely and luxurious yarn to invest in.
-With a huge range of colours to boot, this yarn will certainly encourage you to keep up your knitting.
+With a huge range of colors to boot, this yarn will certainly encourage you to keep up your knitting.
 It is in a ball rather than a skein – almost as easy to knit from.

 Debbie Bliss Baby Cashmerino